JSLI Ordains Cantors who complete their course of study in Nusach (religious melodies), liturgy and life-cycle courses.

 Over the years, there has been a significant shift in the role of a Cantor.
 Rather than just being responsible for the musical elements of the service, they have full clergy status.
 There is a difference between ordination and investiture, or more specifically the latter term is used to make a clear distinction between Cantors and Rabbis.
 However, different movements have different perception towards Cantors being ordained.

-For Cantors who serve in association with Rabbis, it’s imperative for the congregation to realize that the Cantor is not there just as a musician, but he is there to serve and help followers with all aspects of Jewish life.
-No one can take away the position of Rabbi as the final leader of the congregation, but being sure about the role of a Cantor beyond musical elements is equally important.
+For Cantors who serve in association with Rabbis, it’s imperative for the congregation to realize that the Cantor is not there just as a musician, but (s)he is there to serve and help followers with all aspects of Jewish life.
+No one can take away the position of Rabbi as the final leader of the congregation, but understanding the role of a Cantor beyond musical elements is equally important.

 The change that has been long thought of, is a matter of concern for many who believe ordination of Cantors will blur the lines between them and Rabbis.
 Those who fully support the decision to give Cantors a professional status are intellectual people rather than the passionate ones, who are firm on their opinion of ordaining Cantors as something that can challenge reason and reality.